Before you Begin

 Depreciation & Amortization Assumptions is displayed.

-- In the POV, verify that Entity is set to Company Assumptions.
+- In the POV, for Entity, select Company Assumptions.

-- In the grid, for Capital Leased Assets, set the following values:
+- In the grid, for Capital Leased Assets, set or verify the following values:

 Detail Value Useful Life (in Years) 6 Depreciation Method Straight Line Depreciation Convention Prorate Actual Date Low Value Lease Term (in Months) 12 Low Value Lease Amount 5000 - Verify your selections and click Save.